MarkKozel/CompOrgEText/docs/etext/About/GettingStarted.md

     >Note the web address on this line (something like http://localhost:8080)
 1. Open a web browser and enter the web address
 1. You will, if everything worked, the opening page of the project

-## Deploying

-To make the materials available to others, the project source files make be rendered at a static site

-The GitHub repo and Netlify site are associated so that a commit to GitHub causes a build to be triggered in Netlify

-There is a good setup guide at [VuePressBooks](https://vuepressbook.com/netlify.html#deploying-a-vuepress-site-to-netlify)

-Following the above guide, this project is modified on a PC.
-Changes are pushed to GitHub.
-Netlify is notified, and starts a Build.
-When the build is complete, the updates are deployed

-Once this is initially setup and working, the standard update cycle is as follows:
-1. Create, modify, remove files
-1. Add changes to local git repo

-    ```git add .```
-1. Commit changes

-    ```git commit -m '<your commit comment>'```
-1. Push changes to remote repo

-    ```git push```

-This initiates the build and deploy processes on Netlify